 An additional feature that we can’t leave out is the sleep analyzer.
 The sensor will not only track your temperature but also how you sleep.
 How cool is that?

-That said, the battery life of the sensor needs some improvement.
-If you wear it every day, like you’re supposed to, it will indicate “low battery” within a month.
+The sensor battery life needs some improvement.
+If you wear it every day like you’re supposed to, it will indicate “low battery” within a month.
 However, the CR2025 batteries are easy to replace and very affordable.

 - Comfortable to wear.